Our Beauty Editor puts the hair repairing program to the test

 This was then followed by two shampoo applications using Kérastase Bain Extensioniste, where interestingly, the second shampoo application was left on for two minutes to invigorate the scalp.

 Next was the absolute highlight of my treatment.
 Two reparative in-salon treatments (a liquid and a cream) were distributed and then massaged into my scalp and lengths to activate the solution.
-I usually find it hard to fall asleep in facials or during head massages, but this part of my treatment was on another level; I could feel my eyes glaze over and my eyelids felt so heavy within a minute of the massage (which focused on my pulse points).
+I usually find it hard to fall asleep in skin care facials or during head massages, but this part of my treatment was on another level; I could feel my eyes glaze over and my eyelids felt so heavy within a minute of the massage (which focused on my pulse points).
 The cherry on top was the hot towel that was placed over my scalp.
 Similar to a steam machine that’s used during a facial, this comforting step was incredibly relaxing and encourages your scalp’s pores to open up and absorb the deep-conditioning properties of the above.

 To finish, I was whisked back to my salon chair and had a few pipettes of Kérastase Serum Extentioniste massaged into my head to strengthen my scalp and hair.
 This product, I was told, is loaded with ceramides to promote smooth and soft hair from the inside and out, and is key to encouraging hair growth.
 As for the finishing touch, my hair was promptly blow-dried and styled, and I was out the door within an hour and a half.